Legal ProcessAttorney communication logAdvancedAttorney review

 A user starts in "Case Overview" so the core details behind personal injury attorney communication are captured once and reused throughout Attorney Communication Log Google Sheets.

-As records arrive, "Communication Log" and the surrounding worksheets are updated in sequence instead of leaving the file scattered across separate notes, inboxes, or screenshots.
+As the matter develops, "Communication Log" and the surrounding worksheets are updated in sequence, which is more reliable than spreading logging carrier communication, open requests, and follow-up dates across separate notes, inboxes, and screenshots.

-Before the workbook is handed off, "Meeting Log" is reviewed to make sure the current version is complete enough for the next insurance or legal discussion.
+Before the workbook is handed off, "Meeting Log" is reviewed so the next insurer, attorney, or family helper sees a cleaner file with fewer gaps.

 Attorney Communication Log Google Sheets FAQs